 What happens when you import

 When we import a file, Python runs the file.
-It has to do that in order to determine what exists in that file.
+It has to do that in order to determine what names exist in that file.

 Then it makes that file available to us in